Search

 Article

-To avoid this common pitfall and add credibility to a prolongation cost claim, the claimant should pause to consider whether time does actually equal money and if so, what and how much is claimable?
+To avoid this common pitfall and in order to add credibility to a prolongation cost claim, the claimant should pause to consider, amongst other things, whether time does actually equal money and if so, what, and how much is claimable?
 With regard to the appropriate method of evaluation, is the application of tender rates for preliminaries too simplistic, or should it be based on the actual cost / loss incurred?
 Are there any valuation rules prescribed under the contract or is it a damages claim, e.g. actual loss and expense due to a breach of contract?

 It would be impossible to provide all the answers to such hypothetical questions.
 Each case (or claim) will turn on the facts and has to be assessed on its individual merits, the evidence, the complexity and circumstances surrounding the events and, of course, in accordance with the contract and applicable governing law.
 Needless to say, in the case of a claim arising from breach of contract, the burden of proof rests with the claimant to demonstrate the cause, the effect and its entitlement.
 Remember that those who assert must prove!

-So what is a prolongation cost claim?
-Succinctly, it can be defined as the contractual mechanism for the recovery of additional time-related costs that have been properly incurred due to compensable delay(s) to the completion of the works.
+A prolongation claim can be defined as the contractual mechanism for the recovery of additional time-related costs that have been properly incurred due to compensable delay(s) to the completion of the works.

 Those eagled eyed will have noticed the use of the term “compensable” delay.
 At this juncture it is worth taking a few moments to make the distinction between the terminology “compensable” delay as opposed to “excusable” delay and “disruption”.
 And of course, there is always the much debated issue of “concurrent” delays, which is touched upon later.

-Excusable delay – These are events that give rise to an entitlement to extension of time to the project completion date (and therefore relief to liquidated damages) but not necessarily an entitlement to the recovery of prolongation costs, for example neutral events, such as Force Majeure like adverse weather conditions whereby typically the parties bear their own costs.
+These are events that give rise to an entitlement to extension of time to the project completion date (and therefore relief to liquidated damages) but not necessarily an entitlement to the recovery of prolongation costs.
+For example neutral events, such as Force Majeure like adverse weather conditions, whereby typically the parties bear their own costs.

-For the purpose of prolongation cost claims, the delay(s) to the completion must be the consequence of a compensable delay to the completion of the works (i.e. it is a direct result of a site instruction, variation or change order, the occurrence of a specified employer’s risk event) or employer’s breach (e.g. an act of prevention, denied access or possession of the site or the adverse effect to the regular progress to the Works due to the late approval of design, the late delivery of employer documentation or free issue plant / equipment).
+For the purpose of prolongation claims, the delay(s) to the completion must be the consequence of a compensable delay to the completion of the works.
+This includes whether it is a direct result of a site instruction, variation or change order, the occurrence of a specified Employer’s risk event or Employer’s breach e.g. an act of prevention, denied access or possession of the Site or the adverse effect to the regular progress to the Works due to the late approval of design, the late delivery of Employer documentation or free issue plant / equipment.

 In short, to warrant payment of prolongation costs the delay must be compensable, affect the critical path and delay completion of the works.